bccp/website/pages/subpage1.rst

 .. description:
 .. tags:
 .. date: 2014/02/08 12:19:51
-.. title: Subpage 1
+.. title: Research
-.. slug: subpage1
+.. slug: research

-Subpage 1
+Research
 ---------

-Some text!
+Talk about the Research in BCCP